 The Court Psychological Clinic is responsible for providing clinical forensic evaluations of children and families to aid the Court in making informed disposition decisions in delinquency and in neglect/abuse cases.
-The clinic also conducts evaluations in contested domestic cases in order to aid the Court in making decisions regarding custody and parenting time.

 What to expect

 Psychological evaluations usually consist of an interview and the administration of a number of psychological tests.
 The psychologist doing the evaluation will also review the court file and other documents as appropriate, will speak with individuals familiar with the person being evaluated and will consult with the caseworker or family counselor assigned to the case.

 Evaluations are typically scheduled in half-day blocks of time and usually take four to five hours.
 If the child is detained at the Children's Village, the evaluation will be done there.

 The findings of the psychological evaluation are presented in a written report, a copy of which goes to the judge or referee.
 The caseworker or caseworkers involved also receive a copy of the report.